strazeadin/quickstart-compliance-irap-protected/README.md

 This Quick Start assumes familiarity with the IRAP PROTECTED Reference Architecture.
 For more information, see [AWS Artifact](https://aws.amazon.com/artifact/) and [IRAP compliance](https://aws.amazon.com/compliance/irap/).

-This deployment guide also requires a moderate level of familiarity with AWS services.
+For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/D9yDG).
+This guide requires a moderate level of familiarity with AWS services.
 If you’re new to AWS, visit the [Getting Started Resource Center](https://aws.amazon.com/getting-started/) and the [AWS Training and Certification](https://aws.amazon.com/training/) website for materials and programs that can help you develop the skills to design, deploy, and operate your infrastructure and applications on the AWS Cloud.

-For architectural details, best practices, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/D9yDG).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.
 If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).